Microsoft Office 2016 15.40

-Microsoft has issued version 15.40 of its Office 2016 application suite, a brief maintenance update with a focus on security.
-The release provides enhanced security as a defense-in-depth measure in Word (Advisory 170020), while Excel patches a security feature bypass vulnerability (CVE-2017-11877) where an attacker could embed a control in an Excel worksheet that specifies a macro should be run in order to allow arbitrary code execution. ($149.99 for one-time purchase, free update through Microsoft AutoUpdate, release notes, 10.10+)
+Microsoft has issued version 15.40 of its Office 2016 application suite, a maintenance update focused on security.
+The release provides enhanced security as a defense-in-depth measure in Word and patches a security feature bypass vulnerability in Excel that allowed an attacker to embed a malicious control in an Excel worksheet. ($149.99 for one-time purchase, free update through Microsoft AutoUpdate, release notes, 10.10+)

 Thoughtful, detailed coverage of the Mac, iPhone, and iPad, plus the TidBITS Content Network for Apple consultants.